-- Bake for 20-25 minutes or until golden brown.
+- Bake for 20 to 25 minutes or until golden brown.

-- For the shredded cheese, I recommend extra sharp cheddar and not pre-shredded, but no judgment if you hate shredding cheese and want to buy the pre-shredded since it will work just as well), and 2 cups of GF Bisquick.
+- For the shredded cheese, I recommend extra sharp cheddar and not pre-shredded, but no judgment if you hate shredding cheese and want to buy the pre-shredded since it will work just as well.

 Throw all the ingredients together in a bowl in the order of your choosing and mix them together by hand.
-I’ve tried using a handheld mixer, a stand mixer, and a series of spoons of various size because touching raw meat seriously grosses me out, but nothing seems to get these particular ingredients as well mixed as squishing them all together by hand for a couple minutes.
+I’ve tried using a handheld mixer, a stand mixer, and a series of spoons of various sizes because touching raw meat seriously grosses me out, but nothing seems to get these particular ingredients as well mixed as squishing them all together by hand for a couple of minutes.

-When everything seems well combined, begin forming the mixture into balls about the size of a gumball and place them on a greased baking sheet about a half inch apart.
+When everything seems well combined, begin forming the mixture into balls about the size of a gumball and place them on a greased baking sheet about 1/2 inch apart.
 (I always put a layer of aluminum foil on a baking sheet before using it because I’m lazy and hate washing baking sheets all the time; if you’re the same way, I recommend greasing the foil.)